BorderTech/java-common/README.md

 ## qa-parent overrides

-### Skip ALL Static Analysis
+### Enable Static Analysis

-The `bt.qa.skip` property can be used to skip all QA checks.
 By default qa checks do not run, you must enable them on a per-module basis.

 ``` xml
 <property>